blockside/arduinomylog-monitor/README.md

 ## Project ArduinoMyLog-Monitor

 This project will monitor blockchain data using ipfs protocol.
-It refers to the previous work present under repository ArduinoMyLog, allowing you to monitor the data of temperature and humidity using IPFS (InterPlanetary File System) protocol.
+It refers to the previous work present under repository ArduinoMyLog2, allowing you to monitor the data of temperature and humidity using IPFS (InterPlanetary File System) protocol.

 ## Quick links and licensing references